Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 Bacterial or Viral Infections

 Bacterial or viral infections can also be a culprit behind soft stools or diarrhea in puppies.
-Common bacterial infections include salmonella or E. coli, while viral infections like parvovirus or distemper can cause severe gastrointestinal symptoms.
-These infections are highly contagious and can be transmitted through contact with infected animals, contaminated surfaces, or even through exposure to their feces.
-Vaccinations and proper hygiene practices are essential in preventing these infections.
+Common bacterial infections include salmonella or E. coli, while viral infections like parvovirus or canine distemper can cause severe gastrointestinal symptoms.
+These infections are highly contagious and can be transmitted through contact with infected animals, contaminated surfaces, or even through exposure to their feces. and proper practices are essential in preventing these infections.

 Stress or Anxiety